 Think beyond written content.

 Keep in mind that your email content isn’t limited to the written word.
 Some clinics find that video resonates best with their audience.
-The key is identifying the type of message you want to deliver, and then determining which medium—text, video, illustration, etc.—is the best-suited to communicate what you want to say.
+The key is identifying the type of message you want to deliver and then determining which medium—text, video, illustration, etc.—is best suited to communicate what you want to say.

-Ideally, all of your emails will be personalized (i.e., address individuals by name), and you’ll send them during a time when your potential clients are most likely to check email.
+Ideally, all your emails will be personalized (i.e., address individuals by name), and you’ll send them when your potential clients are most likely to check their email.
 Most email platforms allow you to track the performance of each send.

 Have an end goal for every email—and it doesn’t always have to be about driving revenue.

 Depending on how frequently you deploy emails, you might get on people’s nerves if you keep badgering them to come in for treatment.
-Remember, half of growing your business is developing genuine good will.
-And fostering a lasting relationship means providing value beyond the time that patients spend at your facility.
+Remember, half of growing your business is developing genuine goodwill.
+And fostering a lasting relationship means providing value beyond the time patients spend at your facility.

 If you write a blog post that you think your readers will appreciate—think, “5 Easy Ways to Prevent Common Running Injuries” if you work with runners—don’t be shy about blasting it out to your email list (at least the ones you’ve tagged as runners!).
 You can also share happy news—like the addition of new team members or extended office hours.